Monastery: Christianity

-Western Medieval Europe
+Western Christianity

-The life of prayer and communal living was one of rigorous schedules and self-sacrifice.
+In the Western Christian Church, the life of prayer and communal living was one of rigorous schedules and self-sacrifice.
 Prayer was their work, and the Office prayers took up much of a monk's waking hours – Matins, Lauds, Prime, Terce, daily Mass, Sext, None, Vespers, and Compline.
 In between prayers, monks were allowed to sit in the cloister and work on their projects of writing, copying, or decorating books.
 These would have been assigned based on a monk's abilities and interests.
 The non-scholastic types were assigned to physical labour of varying degrees.